apollo

 How does the drug interact with Meftal-P Dispersible Tablet:

-Coadministration of Meftal-P Dispersible Tablet with Everolimus can increase the risk or severity of kidney disease.
+Co-administration of Meftal-P Dispersible Tablet with Lithium can increase Lithium levels in the body.

 How to manage the interaction:

-Taking Meftal-P Dispersible Tablet with Everolimus together can result in an interaction, it can be taken if a doctor has advised it.
-However, if you notice any symptoms of nausea, vomiting, loss of appetite, increased or decreased urination, sudden weight gain or weight loss, fluid retention, swelling, shortness of breath, muscle cramps, tiredness, weakness, dizziness, confusion, and irregular heart rhythm you should contact a doctor immediately.
+Taking Meftal-P Dispersible Tablet with Lithium together can result in an interaction, it can be taken if your doctor has advised it.
+However, if you notice any drowsiness, dizziness, confusion, loose stools, vomiting, muscle weakness, muscle incoordination, shaking of hands and legs, blurred vision, ringing in the ear, excessive thirst, and/or increased urination, contact a doctor.
 Do not stop using any medications without talking to a doctor.

 How does the drug interact with Meftal-P Dispersible Tablet:

-Coadministration of Meftal-P Dispersible Tablet with Tacrolimus can increase the risk of kidney problems.
+Co-administration of Meftal-P Dispersible Tablet with Dasatinib can increase the risk or severity of bleeding.

 How to manage the interaction:

-Taking Meftal-P Dispersible Tablet with Tacrolimus together can result in an interaction, it can be taken if your doctor has advised it.
-However, if you notice any unusual bleeding or bruising, other signs of bleeding, dizziness, lightheadedness, red or black tarry stools, coughing up or vomiting blood, severe headache, and weakness, you should contact a doctor immediately.
+Taking Meftal-P Dispersible Tablet with Dasatinib together can result in an interaction, it can be taken if a doctor has advised it.
+However, if you experience dizziness, lightheadedness, red or black tarry stools, severe headache, and weakness, you should contact a doctor immediately.
 Do not stop using any medications without talking to a doctor.

 How does the drug interact with Meftal-P Dispersible Tablet: